-- What Does the incoming sensor data look like?
+- What does the incoming sensor data look like?
 Access the sensor data uploaded by the participants and ensure they are as expected.

-- How the incoming survey responses look like?
+- How do the incoming survey responses look like?
 Check the responses that participants have provided since they joined the study.